Corporate Governance

 Principle 8: Disclosure of Remuneration

-The aggregate remuneration paid to the top five key Management personnel (who are not directors or the CEO) for the year ended 31 December 2022 was S$ 2,371,000 (including the aggregate fair value of non-cash option compensation).
+The aggregate remuneration paid to the persons who held the top five key Management positions (and who are not directors or the CEO) for the year ended 31 December 2023 was S$ 1,922,000 (including the aggregate fair value of non-cash option compensation).

 Any future arrangements concerning the remuneration of our key executives shall be brought to the review of the Remuneration Committee and Board of Directors.